 The King’s Daughters Inn

 The King’s Daughters Inn, the Green Plus Sustainable Enterprise of the Year for 2010, uses sensors, CFLs, and LEDs, saving its owners hundreds of dollars each month.
 Click here for more information on The King’s Daughters Inn.

 TS Designs, a Certified B Corporation that prints t-shirts, uses task lighting to save money.
 The staff used chains to lower the lights from the ceiling, illuminating just the workspace instead of the entire area.
-This reduces the company’s spending on electricity each month.
+This has reduced the company’s spending on electricity each month.

 Resources for More Information

 - Green Lighting by Brian Howard, William Brinsky, and Seth Leitman